 This past weekend, our city had gotten a decent little snow and the kids had just gotten in from playing outside in it for a bit.
 While they were warming up and sipping hot chocolate, we decided to watch the move Lone Survivor.
 I’d seen it before, but wanted to watch it again since I’d just finished the book.
 Also, my boys had been begging me to watch it, and I figured they could handle it at this point.
 When they saw the SEALs packing their gear for the mission, my boys got out all of their Nerf dart guns and ammo to organize it just like the SEALs did.
 And since Christmas just passed, they have a lot of that stuff.
 [Read more…] about Creative Parenting: How Spontaneous Decisions Create Special Moments

 This is the third installment in Lessons from the SEALs; be sure to read Part One and Part Two as well.
-Operation Red Wings (sometimes called Red Wing) began on June 27, 2005, when a team of four Navy SEALs was inserted via helicopter onto a mountain in the Kunar Province of Afghanistan for the purpose of observing and perhaps taking out a high-value Taliban leader with ties to Osama bin Laden.
+Operation Red Wings began on June 27, 2005, when a team of four Navy SEALs was inserted via helicopter onto a mountain in the Kunar Province of Afghanistan for the purpose of observing and perhaps taking out Ahmad Shah, a local insurgent leader.
 While they attempted to conceal themselves on the side of the mountain overlooking the village where the target was located, their location became compromised.
 Three Afghani goat herders and around 100 goats unknowingly walked right up on them.
 The goat herders were unarmed, and the SEALs quickly surrounded them.
 [Read more…] about Lessons from the SEALs – What We Can Learn from Lone Survivor